 First though, I want to link to a piece I wrote for the Chronicle of Higher Education about open access, MOOCs, and the like that is probably more broadly of interest.
 Read on if you’re interested in the inside-baseball arguments of television studies, or want to see a humanist playing around with numbers.

 Filed under: Academia, Conferences, Media Studies, Publishing | Leave a Comment

 In my 18 years in academia, I’ve never been to the MLA convention – until now.
 For those who don’t know, the Modern Language Association is the largest humanities organization, and their annual convention is an iconic event, known as a massive academic job meat market and an object of mockery in the press for dense theoretical jargon.
 For me, it’s never been a place I’ve felt a desire to attend, as the study of television is far from a concern for most literary and language scholars, but I’ve been drawn here this year because of the rise of Digital Humanities within the MLA and my recent connection with a number of DH-minded folks from Twitter (plus it’s in Boston, so an easy drive down).

 So I’m presenting a paper here (on the conference’s only panel dealing with television) that I’m sharing for feedback – I hope to expand and publish the essay, so please offer thoughts on where I might extend the ideas.
+[Update: the revised essay has been published in Cinephile, available for your perusal.]
 The title explains the topic – the argument unfolds beneath the fold.